pragatipdx/Internet_Relay_Chat_594_2022/README.md

 To Create a Room: createroom <ROOMNAME/>
 To allow a client to join a room: joinroom <ROOMNAME/>
-To send a message in the room: messageroom <ROOMNAME/> <MESSAGE/>
+To send a message in the room: messageroom <ROOMNAME/> <MESSAGE/> To list all members in the room: listmembers <ROOMNAME/>
+To list all rooms: listrooms
+To leave the room: leaveroom <ROOMNAME/>
+To send private messages to another client: private <CLIENTNAME/> <MESSAGE/>
+To disconnect from the server: quit
+To disconnect server from all clients: quit